Bonfire (Dark Souls): Reception

-Critics have also praised bonfires as a well-executed in-game mechanic for the Dark Souls series, particularly as checkpoints.
+Critics have praised bonfires as a well-executed in-game mechanic for the Dark Souls series, particularly as checkpoints.
 Christian Donlan of Eurogamer said that bonfires were his favorite concept in what he felt was a game with many creative ideas because they were the areas of making progress and served as bases to return to.
 He was confused at first why bonfires reset the world and respawn monsters upon usage, but appreciated progress resets being the costs of bonfires as the centers of rest.

 Joe Donnolly of Vice called bonfires a central component of Dark Souls, emphasizing them as being like "receiving a badge of honor—the reason you're able to rest here is testament to what you've previously overcome."
 Ian Boudreau of PCGamesN concurred, but highlighted the increased difficulty and tension felt by the lack of any bonfire as a midway checkpoint for the Sen's Fortress location that threatened to reset the player's long progress in the level since their last save.
 Conversely, Vice writer Patrick Klepek expressed his indifference to bonfires as merely "fancy checkpoints," but agreed that they were important in pressuring the player to save their progress before they lose it unlike in most other modern games.

 The gameplay execution of bonfires in the sequels were also criticized in some aspects.
 Patrick Klepek criticized Dark Souls 3 for its imbalanced "back-to-back" bonfire placements that he felt did not follow the "ebb and flow" rhythm of bonfire placements in the previous games, where tension and surprise are generated through the player's need for bonfires and unexpected encounters of them.
 Kotaku writer Robert Zak praised the lack of teleportation for much of the first Dark Souls, stressing that they were "symbolic Point[s] of No Return in Dark Souls" where the player faces increased tension for each bonfire they progress through, "eventually taking you to breaking point as you desperately wonder when the game will finally relent".
 As opposed to the execution of the bonfire mechanics in Dark Souls, he criticized the inherent presence of the warp method in the sequels for creating "uncomplex" feelings of "comfort without caveat, a complete break from the immersion and perils of a given area".

 In contrast to the two previous authors who focused on criticizing bonfire mechanic changes after the first game, James Troughton of TheGamer gave praise to a specific in-game mechanic of bonfires in Dark Souls II, writing that the ability to increase the individual area's level of difficulty from New Game Plus is a well-executed instance of an "organically interwoven part of the game world" that gives players agency in influencing their surroundings.
 He voiced disappointment that the mechanic did not return in subsequent soulslike entries produced by FromSoftware.